Jared-Lee-zy/DDA_x_ITD/README.md

 - Audio playback
 - Randomised quizzes with scoring and timing

-Chordify is designed for beginners and early intermediate learners, focusing on **visual learning, ear training, and self-assessment**.
+Chordly is designed for beginners and early intermediate learners, focusing on **visual learning, ear training, and self-assessment**.

 ---